OWASP/OdTM/guide/lab1_introduction.md

 * What approaches are used for the threat modeling?
 * Which items can a data flow diagram consist of?
 * What is STRIDE?
-* What benifits does STRIDE-per-element provide?
+* What benefits does STRIDE-per-element provide?
+* What is ontology engineering?
+* How can you describe a role of OWL in the ontology engineering?
+* How can you describe a role of automatic reasoning in the ontology engineering?
+* What is the base threat model (OdTM) in charge of?
+* What is function of domain-specific threat models (OdTM)?